LIJI32/superbomberman/README.md

 * ca65 and ld65, from the [cc65 package](https://github.com/cc65/cc65).
 It is required for assembling and linking the ROM.
 * md5 or md5sum, for verifying the ROM after compilation
 * python, required to run many of the game- and SNES-specific tools in this repository, such as graphic and audio conversion tools

+Build by running <code>make</code> or <code>make CONFIG=x</code>, where x is us, j, e, bugfix, debug or any other configuration file in the config folder.
+Using the -s and -j flags is recommended

 # What is done
 * Naming many of the subroutines (285 out of 817!)